Changing Your Parenting Style

 Teens Fight for Their Independence

 Most parents wait too long to give their teens privileges and responsibilities.
 Teens already know they need to test out the freedom to adjust to the world they will have to survive.
 It’s hard to give your teens freedom, but also protect them from danger.
 When letting your 10-13-year-old child attend sleepovers, make sure they are not unattended in their friends’ homes.
-Statistics show that preteens experiment with drugs, alcohol, and sexual experimentation.
+Statistics show that preteens experiment with risky use and sexual experimentation.
 It shows that preteens pick these habits up when alone with their friends.
 Give your teens freedom, but give it to them slowly.
 Please don’t do it in areas threatening their safety and future.
 The preteen or “tween” years are very impressionable.

 Adjust Your Style